smartcontractkit/chainlink-polkadot/README.md

 This will run a number of docker commands that will spin up your Chainlink node.
 You can access them by going to your browser at:
 `http://localhost:6691/`

+The password to this Chainlink node is `notreal@fakeemail.ch` and the password is `twochains`.
 You can see in the logs of `./setup` if the address has moved.

 _note_